Help us improve

-Creates a Jobs to be Done canvas for functional, emotional, and social customer job dimensions.
-Use to understand motivations, design for jobs, or reframe product positioning.
+Creates a Jobs to be Done canvas capturing functional, emotional, and social dimensions of customer jobs.
+Use for understanding motivations, designing for jobs, or reframing product positioning.

 When asked to create a JTBD canvas, follow these steps: